PUASummerOfCode/Embedded-Systems/lamp control/README.md

 		3- connect the hardware as shown in the fritzing.
 		4- open the browser and enter the chip IP address it will open a page with two buttons "On" and "OFF".
 		Notice that in the fritzing file the led indicates the lamp, and the 9 volt indicates the 220 volt AC power.
+		5- try clicking on and off to switch the state of the lamp :D.